imsky/holder/README.md

 Holder
 ======

-Holder is a client-side image placeholder library that uses ``<canvas>`` and the data URI scheme to render placeholders entirely in browser.
+Holder uses the `canvas` element and the data URI scheme to render image placeholders entirely in browser.

 How to use it
 -------------